JohnSnowLabs/johnsnowlabs/docs/en/benchmark.md

         snomed_resolver])
 ```

 **NOTES:**
-`ner_jsl` modek=l is used as ner model.The inference time was calculated.
+`ner_jsl` model is used as ner model.The inference time was calculated.
 The timer started with `model.transform(df)`  and ended with writing results in `parquet` format.

 The `sbiobertresolve_snomed_findings` model is used as the resolver model.
 The inference time was calculated.
 The timer started with `model.transform(df)`  and ended with writing results (snomed_code and snomed_code_definition) in `parquet` format and 722 entities saved.

 ***Results Table***